 The Melbourne Teaching Certificate (MTC) is a professional development program for University of Melbourne staff with teaching-related responsibilities.
-It is a cohort-based program completed across one semester comprising two face-to-face seminars, a written assignment and a presentation.
+It is a cohort-based program completed across one semester.
+The program comprises two synchronous forums, two asynchronous online modules, two written assignments, and a presentation assignment.

 Intended learning outcomes

-The MTC is a semester-long program involving one day intensive forum, one optional consultation session and a half-day final forum.
+The MTC is a semester-long program.
+It is offered in both Semester 1 and Semester 2.
 The program must be started and completed in the same semester.
-Participants must attend both days in order to complete the MTC.
+Participants must attend both dates that semester in order to complete the MTC.

 In Semester 1, the MTC will run from 16 February 2021 – 13 June 2021.
 The following two dates comprise the two synchronous sessions for which participants must be available.
 The remainder of the commitment will be asynchronous.